 Which one is more Popular?

-In the PHP VS Python discussion, both of these languages are really popular and have strong communities behind their backs.
+In the PHP VS Python discussion, both of these languages are popular and have strong communities behind their backs.
 PHP used to be the leader when it comes to popularity, but Python hopped into the mainstream because it was started to be used in a lot of the mainstream platform development (i.e. YouTube, Instagram, etc.).

 Which one offers a better Salary?

 So – out of the PHP VS Python comparison, which programming language is the better and more advanced one?
-Honestly, Python does seem to be the clear winner on most aspects that we’ve covered.
+Honestly, Python does seem to be the clear winner in most aspects that we’ve covered.
 That being said, however, if you’re looking to specifically get into the field of web development, PHP might be the better choice.

-Whether you choose PHP or Python, it all boils down to you and your own preferences.
+Whether you choose PHP or Python, it all boils down to you and your preferences.
 Neither a “PHP compare” nor a “Python compare” should sway your opinion if you’ve already made up your mind on which of them suit your wants and needs the best.